OSINTer-Platform/backend/README.md

    [OSINTprofiles](https://github.com/Combitech-DK/OSINTprofiles) repo, so that you get a folder structure with "OSINTbackend" as the root with the two directories "OSINTmodules" and "OSINTprofiles" inside.
-4. Download the [latest
-   geckodriver](https://github.com/mozilla/geckodriver/releases), extract it and put it in the "OSINTbackend" directory.
-5. Install the depencies specified [here, in the the OSINT'er repo](https://github.com/Combitech-DK/OSINTer/blob/master/requirements.txt).
+4. Install the depencies specified [here, in the the OSINT'er repo](https://github.com/Combitech-DK/OSINTer/blob/master/requirements.txt).
    Most of them can be installed using pip, but others (especially psycopg2) may give of an error during an attempt at installing it.
 If that's the case, you will have to install the failed packages from your distrobutions own repositories.
 On both Arch most of the packages can be found under "python-[packageName]" and on Debian under "python3-[packageName]"
-6. Setup a postgresql database, change the authentication of the default postgres user in the postgresql database to password based authentication and change to password to something you can remember (or simply write it down).
+5. Setup a postgresql database, change the authentication of the default postgres user in the postgresql database to password based authentication and change to password to something you can remember (or simply write it down).
    Information on how to do this can be found in the [Arch wiki](https://wiki.archlinux.org/title/PostgreSQL)
-7. Modify the variable "postgresqlPassword" in both the "initiateScrapingBackend.py" and "scrapeAndStore.py" script in the script folder to the password you set for the postgres user in the last point.
+6. Modify the variable "postgresqlPassword" in both the "initiateScrapingBackend.py" and "scrapeAndStore.py" script in the script folder to the password you set for the postgres user in the last point.
-8. Now simply run the "initiateScrapingBackend.py" (only needed the first time) by running main.py, and typing the number corrensponding to that script and then the "scrapeAndStore.py" script to start the scraping by the same method.
+7. Now simply run the "initiateScrapingBackend.py" (only needed the first time) by running main.py, and typing the number corrensponding to that script and then the "scrapeAndStore.py" script to start the scraping by the same method.
-9. The script can also be run without using the interactive option from main.py, which can be incredibly useful if running "scrapeAndStore.py" autonomously from something like cron.
+8. The script can also be run without using the interactive option from main.py, which can be incredibly useful if running "scrapeAndStore.py" autonomously from something like cron.
 This can simply be done using the command "python -m Scripts.scrapeAndStore".